Before the Bell: What every Canadian investor needs to know today

 Newly installed chief executive officer Joe Natale says Rogers Communications Inc. has to take an “end-to-end” approach to make meaningful progress on customer service.
 Poor customer experience, which leads to high subscriber turnover and increased costs, has long plagued the Toronto-based cable and wireless company and, on his first day as CEO in April, Mr. Natale pledged to “obsess” over the issue.
 Now, five weeks in to the job, he says “there hasn’t been enough of a concerted effort” to improve overall customer experience across the “complete value chain.”

 General Motors Co. was accused in a lawsuit on Thursday of rigging hundreds of thousands of diesel trucks with devices similar to those used by Volkswagen AG , to ensure they pass emissions tests.
 The proposed class-action lawsuit covers people who own or lease more than 705,000 Chevrolet Silverado and GMC Sierra pickups fitted with “Duramax” engines from the 2011 to 2016 model years.
+Its shares were down 0.6 per cent in premarket trading.

+Costco shares rose 1.6 per cent in premarket trading after the warehouse club company reported earnings late Thursday that topped Wall Street expectations.
+Net income in its most recent quarter came to $700-million, or $1.59 per share, up from $545-million, or $1.24 per share, in the same period last year.
+Stripping out one-time items, earnings came to $1.40, which beat analyst estimates of $1.31 per share.
+Revenue rose 7.8 per cent to $28.86 billion, also beating estimates.

 More reading: Friday's small-cap stocks to watch